jakobhuerner/jakobhuerner.github.io/_posts/2023-07-05-focus_is_the_new_superpower_information_overflow_productivity_wellbeing.md

 - Disable notifications for emails.
 Email is not a means of real-time communication and therefore a time to read/reply of about a day shall be allowed.
 - Avoid notifications via email as much as possible.
 Various business applications and workflow solutions like to send out masses of emails - the value is often very limited.
 - Take some time to create clever email filters.
 Emails are easier to handle if you have a meaningful automatic pre-sorting in place.
-- To have uninterrupted times in your working day, make use of the “busy” mode in the messaging application and on your phone, which silences notifications and displays you are not currently available.
+- Make use of the “busy” mode in the messaging application.
+When you need uninterrupted times in your working day, switch on the “busy” mode in the messaging application and on your phone, which silences notifications and displays you are not currently available.
 - Book focus times for yourself in your work calendar and stick to them.

 ## Spread your superpower

 In the end everyone of us is responsible for his or her own productivity and well-being, especially in our times of information overflow.
 I strongly believe that nowadays everyone needs to work on one's personal strategies for focus.

-By acting in a conscious and sensible way and being open about it, you might influence others  and therefore have a positive impact beyond your own area of influence.
+By acting in a conscious and sensible way and being open about it, you might help others and have a positive impact on their productivity and well-being as well.